learn-anything/learn-anything/readme.md

 ## Setup

-Everything is driven using [bun](https://bun.sh) commands as part of monorepo setup using [bun workspaces](https://bun.sh/docs/install/workspaces).
+Everything is driven using [bun](https://bun.sh) commands as part of monorepo setup using [pnpm workspaces](https://pnpm.io/workspaces) ([bun gave issues with installing deps and breaking builds](docs/bun.md)) so [pnpm](https://pnpm.io) is used to install and add dependencies but bun to run them.

 First run:

 ```
-bun i
+pnpm i
 bun setup
 ```